slothsoft/example-javascript-website/README.md

 # Conclusion

+## Open Questions

+**Every time I install a new module, _package-lock.json_ will get scrambled and random previous installed modules will vanish.
+Why?**

+**Some modules inserted themselves into _package.json_ into "dependencies" or "devDependencies".
+Most didn't.
+Why?**

 ## External Links

 I've read a lot of stuff to come this far (which is not very far to be sure), but here are some of my resources: